Lawn Doctor Company History

 Bob converted his basement into “the factory” where he built the next three machines.
 In 1966, the first tractor combine was created.
 The inventor remembers the commitment that he and Tony made: “We knew we had the best equipment available, and we vowed to always keep it the best.”

 For over a decade, Tony ran the company’s business side as the president.
-Bob used his design skill to advance the company’s technology and eventually developed the Turf Tamer® application equipment you would see on your lawn – now have U.S. patents.
+Bob used his design skill to advance the company’s technology and eventually developed the patented Turf Tamer® application equipment you see on your lawn.